openbmc/docs/designs/code-update.md

 - `CompatibleHardware`: This field maps to the `ASCII Model` descriptor in PLDM package header.

+### Pre and Post Update Conditions

+Certain device updates may necessitate specific configurations or actions to be executed before or after the update process.
+One such example of a post update action is the device reset.
+While these actions can be integrated into the update process for some updaters, it is often ideal to define them as structured hooks within the firmware update process.
+This section aims to establish such hooks for applicable updaters.

+The Code Updater daemon can check for and execute systemd targets with the following naming conventions:

+- <DeviceName>\_PreUpdate.service (run before update)
+- <DeviceName>\_PostUpdate.service (run after update)

 ### Multi part Images

 A multi part image has multiple component images as part of one image package.